BluWings/xo-tinkerpop-blueprints/README.md

 Getting Help
 ------------

-Please visit the project wiki for the latest information : [https://github.com/BluWings/xo-tinkerpop-blueprints/wiki](https://github.com/BluWings/xo-tinkerpop-blueprints/wiki)
+More details on using ``xo-tinkerpop-blueprints`` can be found in the User Guide.

-If you are new to eXtended Objects please visit [eXtended Objects project site](https://github.com/buschmais/extended-objects).
+If you are new to eXtended Objects framework please visit the [eXtended Objects project site](https://github.com/buschmais/extended-objects).

 License
 -------